INDEPENDENT FINGERPRINT EXPERT

 for my outstanding scene examination.

-on all fingerprint and forensic scene examination matters including
+and adviser on all fingerprint and forensic scene

 I have been engaged in the identification of persons by means of finger, thumb and palm prints for more than 31 years and I have never known impressions taken from different fingers, thumbs or palms to agree in the sequence of the ridges and the ridge characteristics (second level detail) and other friction ridge detail (third level detail).